Campus & Facilities

 There is a computer lab in the School which is available to members at all times and is equipped with both PCs and Macintoshes.
 A limited number of general applications are available in the computer lab, including word processing, database, spreadsheet, and graphics programs, but members should make sure their computers are equipped with whatever programs they are accustomed to using plus an updated AntiVirus program.
 Internet access from computers in the computer lab or from members’ own computers is available by subscription fee.
 Within the library, members can connect to the internet both through wireless and Ethernet connections.
 However, members who wish to connect to the internet from their tables in the library should make every effort to bring computers equipped with wireless cards since the majority of seats in the library are not yet wired with Ethernet connections.

 The School’s residence facility, Loring Hall, is located across Souidias Street from the Main Building.
 It is the focal point of social and intellectual life at the School and has 26 rooms, most of which are singles, with common bathroom facilities.
 Linens and blankets are provided by the School, as are refrigerators and laundry machines.
-There are limited accommodations for married couples, and none for children.
+There are limited accommodations for married couples and occasionally for children, the latter of which is after consultation with the Director of the School.
 Regular Members, Fellows of the School, and members of the Summer Sessions are entitled to rooms in Loring Hall; other students and guests of the School can be housed only as space permits and at the discretion of the Director.
 The staff will provide what guidance and assistance it can to those who require quarters outside the School, but finding an apartment and negotiating the conditions of its occupancy are the responsibility of the individual.